 Parasitic worms are a common problem with dogs.
 Limited research and extensive evidence suggest that chamomile may have some limited efficacy against some of the major worm infestations.
-However, it’s important to stress that chamomile has not been proven to be as effective as the prescription veterinary products.
+However, it’s important to stress that chamomile has not been proven to be as effective as prescription veterinary products.
 Because parasitic conditions can be life-threatening in some cases, it is very important to discuss anti-parasite options with your veterinarian before relying only on chamomile.

 As you can see, chamomile can be a wonderful and effective addition to your dog’s nutrition supplement regimen.
 Just be sure to apply it safely.

-Is Chamomile Safe for Dogs?
+Is Chamomile Safe For Dogs?

-While chamomile is commonly used by owners as an at-home remedy, most of the evidence for its efficacy comes from traditional herbal experience in humans, studies on laboratory animals, and individual veterinarians’ experiences.
+While chamomile is commonly used by pet parents as an at-home remedy, most of the evidence for its efficacy comes from traditional herbal experience in humans, studies on laboratory animals, and individual veterinarians’ experiences.
 This means that there have been no large-scale, controlled trials in either humans or pets, including dogs.

-How to Give Chamomile to Dogs
+How To Give Chamomile To Dogs

 But why go through all that trouble?
 An easier option is to give them dog treats that contain chamomile along with other beneficial additives.
 You’ll be supercharging their nutrition and supplement regimen with a single product.
 Furthermore, you can easily use the treats to train your dog or reward them for good behavior.